IRA loans: Can you borrow from your IRA?

 An IRA — short for individual retirement account — is a type of tax-advantaged account you can use to save for the future.
 Unlike other accounts like 401(k) plans, IRAs aren’t offered by an employer.
 Instead, individuals can open an IRA on their own directly through a brokerage firm, as well as choose all of their own investments.

 There are two primary types of IRAs: traditional IRAs and Roth IRAs.
 A traditional IRA is a pre-tax account.
-You can deduct your contributions, and your earnings will grow tax-deferred in your IRA.
+You can deduct your contributions, and any earnings are tax-deferred in your IRA.
 However, you’ll pay income taxes on your withdrawals.
 A Roth IRA, on the other hand, doesn’t allow you to deduct your contributions.
-However, you won’t be taxed on your investment growth or withdrawals.
+However, you won’t be taxed on any investment growth with qualified withdrawals.

 There are also some types of IRAs that are specifically designed for self-employed individuals and small business owners.
 Those IRAs, including SEP IRAs and SIMPLE IRAs, have different rules regarding eligibility, contributions, and more.